CarseusLai/carseuslai.github.io/_pages/about.md

 **<font color="green">Pre Amp(WiFi/BT/USB/COAX/OPT)</font>**<br>
 **Participated in**<br>
 - Firmware development
-  - using audio streaming technologies over NET and BT.
-Also, it’s integrating USB, COAX, and SPDIF modules to build audio products such as preamp and amp (Class D) with advanced audio processing capabilities.
+  - Using audio streaming technologies over NET and BT. it integrating USB, COAX, and SPDIF modules to build audio products such as preamp and amp (Class D) with advanced audio processing capabilities.

 </div>
 </div>